Being an Executor: a tough job at a tougher time.

 With money at stake, things can become unpleasant

 Getting help with being an Executor.

 There are lots of places you can go if you and the other executors decide you need help to administer the estate, but there are some things you should bear in mind.

-For simple estates you could use the online DIYProbateUK service, or a low cost fixed-fee service where you gather all the necessary information and we put all the forms together for you are apply for the Grant of probate on your behalf.
-For more complex estate, you might want us to do everything – but leave you in charge.
+For simple estates, we could recommend a low-cost support service where you gather the necessary information and they help check for pitfalls and to put all the forms together for you are applying for the Grant of probate on yourself behalf.
+For more complex estate, you might want a professional to do everything – but leave you in charge.

 But do feel free to ask for our Guide to Probate – being better informed always helps in making wise choice.